MaSe69/dssb/md/20_Python/python_about.md

 # Python About

-Some thoughts beyond my Python listing.
+Some explanations and deeper thoughts on my Python listing.

 ## Strings